5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 There are some components (like USB Controllers, LAN cards, Audio Codecs, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
 The fixes below resolve the instant wake issue.

 ### Technical Background
-The `DSDT` contains `_GPE` (General Purpose Events) which can be used to signal various types of events, such as power management events to the operating system.
+The `DSDT` contains `_GPE` (General Purpose Events) which can be used to trigger various types of events, such as power management events to the operating system.
 GPE registers are memory locations that contain bits that can be set or cleared to enable or disable specific GPEs.
-GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the Lid, for example, etc. Each of these events has its own number assigned to it and can can be triggered by different methods, such as `_PRW` (Power Resource for Wake).
+GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the Lid, for example, etc. Each of these events has its own number assigned to it and can be triggered by different methods, such as `_PRW` (Power Resource for Wake).

-Used in Devices, the `_PRW` method describes their wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
-This `Return` package consists of 2 bytes (or Package Objects):
+Used in Devices, the `_PRW` method describes the wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
+The `Return` package consists of 2 bit-field (or Package Objects):

-- The 1st byte of the `_PRW` package is either `0x0D` or `0x6D`.
+- The 1st bit-field of the `_PRW` package we are interested in is either `0x0D` or `0x6D`.
 That's where the name of the fix comes from.
-- The 2nd byte of the `_PRW` package is either `0x03` or `0x04`.
-But macOS expects `0x00` here in order to not wake immediately.
+- The 2nd bit-field of the `_PRW` package is either `0x03` or `0x04`.
+It describes the wake capabilities of the device (see below).
+MacOS expects `0x00` here in order to not wake immediately.

 And that's what this fix does: it changes the 2nd byte to `0x00` if macOS is running – thus completing the `0D/6D Patch`.
-See the ACPI Specs for further details about `_PRW`.
+Refer to the ACPI specs for further details about the `_PRW` method.

 Different machines may define `_PRW` in different ways, so the contents and forms of their packets may also be diverse.
 The actual `0D/6D Patch` should be determined on a case-by-case basis by analyzing the `DSDT`.

+#### Wake Capabilities
+Here is a list of the most common bit-fields that can be used to describe the wake capabilities of a device:

+- `0x00`: Wake disabled
+- `0x01`: Wake on power button
+- `0x02`: Wake on mouse or keyboard input
+- `0x03`: Wakes on power button, mouse or keyboard input (Bitmask combining `0x01` and `0x02`).
+- `0x04`: Wake on LAN (WOL)
+- `0x08`: Wake on RTC (real-time clock) alarm
+- `0x10`: Wake on PCI (peripheral component interconnect) PME (power management event)
+- `0x20`: Wake on USB (universal serial bus) PME
+- `0x40`: Wake on fixed feature button
+- `0x80`: Wake on power button or fixed feature button

 ### Refined Fix
-Previously, a lot of binary name changes were required to fix this issue, which could cause issues with other Operating Systems.
-Since then, the fix has been refined so it requires only 1 binary rename (if at all) while the rest of the fix is handled by simple SSDTs which are easy to edit.
-The `_OSI` switch has been implemented as well, so the changes only apply to macOS.
+Previously, a lot of binary name changes were necessary to fix instant-wake issues, which could cause problems in other Operating Systems.
+Since then, the fix has been refined so it requires only 1 binary rename (if at all) while the rest of it is handled by simple SSDTs which are easy to edit which replace the 2nd bit-field with `0x00` for macOS only.

 ### Devices that may require a `0D/6D Patch`